systematic-magic/AgingPubMed/research_papers_html.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 16.1.1.
 Run reference list through `Edifix <https://edifix.com/jobs/new>`_.

+	- title your Edifix job name by anything you want, but at least include the PII number

+	- Compare "Show Changes" tab in Edifix and enter the reference number(s) on our `Edifix Notes sheet <https://docs.google.com/spreadsheets/d/1qyClWqmVHfKHFJJhDh3W64skxQBzqaPkm0ExU7v3VfI/edit#gid=1113966999>`_ for any issues found by Edifix that needed to be corrected but our tool didn't.

+	   - It's not necessary to note if Edifix points out an erratum unless it actually helps with a correction.

 	- Cross-check author lists that include collaborators against `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_ and original article.

 	- Notify Christopher if half or more of the references are being flagged as being on Cabell’s list.

 16.1.2.
-Run references that have been reformatted by Edifix through the External References check in the Jaguar tool.
+Run references that have been reformatted by Edifix through the External References check in the Jaguar tool (only applicable for updated reference lists sent from author).

 .. _refs_author_list_html_research_papers: